microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 # Receive change notifications through Azure Event Hubs

-It can be challenging to take advantage of webhooks to receive change notifications in high throughput scenarios or when the receiver cannot expose a publicly available notification URL.
+Webhooks may not be suitable for receiving change notifications in high throughput scenarios or when the receiver cannot expose a publicly available notification URL.
 As an alternative, you can use Azure Event Hubs.

 Good examples of high throughput scenarios include applications subscribing to a large set of resources, applications subscribing to resources that change with a high frequency, and multi-tenant applications that subscribe to resources across a large set of organizations.